 Sex offender registries also provide a key component of criminal public records and are maintained by state registries, but this information can also be found when a background check is completed.

-Access Criminal Cases or Charges Through the Circuit Court Clerk & Comptroller
+Find Criminal Case Information Through the Leon County Circuit Court Clerk & Comptroller

 Criminal records that are part of Leon County public records can be viewed and accessed by contacting the Clerk of the Circuit Court & Comptroller.
 This is done electronically using the Leon County Criminal Records Search Tool.4